humayunj/NFT-contract-the-hard-way/README.md

 - [x] function mint(address to) public returns (uint256 tokenId)

-## Notes
+### Notes

-Minting and burning is not specified in EIP
+Minting is not specified in EIP, so there's no standard for it.